PostHog/posthog.com/contents/blog/2022-review.md

 We get around twice as many community support questions now as we did last year.
 We've not tracked it, but it feels like we're a lot more rushed as a result when trying to get to everything.

-We've implemented multiple things to try to improve this - Squeak,
+We've implemented multiple things to try to improve this - [Squeak!](https://github.com/PostHog/squeak), a backup infra hero, generally prioritizing cloud (since it's a better experience if possible) (and launching [Cloud EU](posthog-cloud-eu) to help with GDPR compliance), and hiring Paul H to work on our docs full time.

+These improvements caused a 75% drop in the likelihood of each user to need support, but that was outweighed by how much growth we had.
+There are therefore more things to come here - this is an ongoing challenge as we keep scaling.

 ### Staying on top of i/c work as a cofounder with 40 people is hard

 Tim and I have both felt this at different times.
 We think it's very important we both do individual work - simply, it's more fun to work _alongside_ someone, and that's only the case if we do some actual work.
 Longer term, we want a culture that values individual contribution, so we should do this ourselves.